linto-ai/linto-skills-optional/welcome/README.md

 # LinTo-Skills-Optional - Welcome
-This entry provides information about the welcome skill This node is part of the project [LinTO](https://linto.ai/)
+This entry provides information about the welcome skill in the context of the project [LinTO](https://linto.ai/)

-It will manage some friendly skills (greeting, goodbye, how are you)
+The skill gives information about welcoming (greeting, goodbye, how are you)

 ## LinTo Skills
 The following describes the possible inputs and outputs for the welcome skill